DauntlessReset/dev-docs-relearn/content/unix/unix-commands.md

 dog
 ```

-e.g. ```ls | grep -i test``` will return all files in the pwd that contain the word test in their name, regardless of case.
+e.g. ```ls | grep -i test``` will return all files in the cwd that contain the word test in their name, regardless of case.

 You can combine ```grep``` and ```find```.
 This expression finds all the text files in the CWD containing the word "searching":